-If 'DEPENDENCIES' is not supplied, it is computed by Automake.
-The automatically-assigned value is the contents of 'LDADD' or 'LIBADD', with most configure substitutions, '-1', '-L', '-dlopen' and '-dlpreopen' options removed.
-The configure substitutions that are left in are only '\$(LIBOBJS)' and '\$(ALLOCA)'; these are left because it is known that they will not cause an invalid value for 'DEPENDENCIES' to be generated.
+If DEPENDENCIES is not supplied, it is computed by Automake.
+The automatically-assigned value is the contents of LDADD or LIBADD, with most configure substitutions, -l, -L, -dlopen and -dlpreopen options removed.
+The configure substitutions that are left in are only '\$(LIBOBJS)' and '\$(ALLOCA)'; these are left because it is known that they will not cause an invalid value for DEPENDENCIES to be generated.